 Vacationers and visitors who like privacy might like a vacation rental best.
 The Explore Paradise-Linda Vista Cottage sleeps six in two bedrooms with four beds and has a pool, air conditioning, internet, and television.

 Pets are allowed, but children are not.
 This is a bit south of Liberia, but it’s a quick, 40-minute tour to the airport from there.

 If you want more space to spread out, you might like this Simply Breathtaking.
 Simply Exquisite Villa.
 It’s 4700 square feet with a private pool, four bedrooms, and four bathrooms.

 It has a view of the Pacific, laundry facilities, internet, air conditioning, and more.
 This one allows children, but not pets.
 This accommodation is north of Liberia but is only about thirty minutes from the airport.

 See Related: Things to Do in Tamarindo, Costa Rica

 Address: 9MM8+978, Provincia de Guanacaste, Bagaces, Costa Rica

 There are four national parks within easy driving distance of Liberia, and they’re all winners; if you’re looking for Liberia things to do, then national parks are a great option.
 Palo Verde National Park is south of town and covers 45,492 acres.

-Much of Guanacaste province is tropical dry forest, but this park focuses on the conservation of floodplains and marshes, one of Costa Rica’s most endangered ecosystems, so the environment is a bit different from nearby and surrounding areas.
+Much of Guanacaste province is tropical dry forest.
+Still, this park focuses on conserving floodplains and marshes, one of Costa Rica’s most endangered ecosystems, so the environment is a bit different from nearby and surrounding areas.